An epididymal cyst is a fluid-filled sac in a long tube near the testicle. It is not a type of cancer. The cyst may also be called

-Epididymal cyst is more common in men over 40 years of age.
+Epididymal cysts are more common in men over 40 years of age.
 Men whose mothers were given diethylstilbestrol (DES) during pregnancy may be at higher risk.
 This drug has not been used since 1971.

 Most men do not have symptoms.
 They may notice a lump or mass in the testicle or on the side of the scrotum.
 Some men may have pain.